 How do you compose and where do you get inspiration for your music?

 Patrik: For “Raptor’s Breath” Martin composed most of the songs but for our new tracks we work more as a collective.
 And I think we kind of found the formula for Snake Tongue.
-Niklas and Fredrik P comes up with most of the riffs then they go through the “Snake Tongue”- filter and we all add ideas and input.
+Niklas and Fredrik P come up with most of the riffs then they go through the “Snake Tongue”- filter and we all add ideas and input.
 We will see the result on our next album.
-As for inspiration I guess there is a shit load of bands that inspire us, but I think our reality and the world around us is the main inspiration.
+As for inspiration, I guess there is a shit load of bands that inspire us, but I think our reality and the world around us is the main inspiration.

-Which artists have influenced your style & sound, if any?
+Which artists have influenced your style & sound if any?

 Patrik: As mentioned before, there is a lot of bands influencing us.
 And I think we all have different influences.
-But for Snake Tongue as a whole I think Converge was a big inspiration for Martin, but we also draw from bands such as Napalm Death, Disfear, Tragedy, Catharsis, His Hero Is Gone etc.
+But for Snake Tongue as a whole, I think Converge was a big inspiration for Martin, but we also draw from bands such as Napalm Death, Disfear, Tragedy, Catharsis, His Hero Is Gone etc.

 Fredrik D: For me personally I would not

 What does it mean to be an hardcore-metal band today?

 Patrik: I think there are so many scenes, sub genres etc so it’s hard to generalize.
 But I personally think we are seeing a bright future for hard/extreme bands.
 I think the best thing is that we are getting back to the roots with not so much division.
 I mean, on our label The Sign Records we have a lot of different genres but we all support each other.
 Then it seems to be some hardcore-metal bands out there today that are completely “rock star assholes”, for me that does not belong anywhere.
 I want a scene with good people, then no matter if you play pop, punk, hard rock, metal, hardcore or whatever.